ShichengChen/Audio-Source-Separation/readme.md

 ![wavenet structure](http://benanne.github.io/images/wavenet.png "wavenet structure")
 - Dilated Conv is shown as above figure.
 - Left yellow circle is a tanh fuction and right yellow circle is sigmoid
-- Red circle denotes an element-wise multiplication operator  Tanh(DilatedConv0(x))*sigmoid(DilatedConv1(x))
+- Red circle denotes an element-wise multiplication operator  Tanh(DilatedConv0(x)) * sigmoid(DilatedConv1(x))
-- Green square are two norm convolutional layers with 1*1 kernel size
+- Green square are two norm convolutional layers with 1 * 1 kernel size
 - One convolutional layer's output is followed by the residual summation, and the other convolutional layer's output is skip connections
-- K is the layer or block index
+- K is the layer
 - Each block has a skip connection, red circle sums these skip connections up
 - And then relu function, 1 * 1 kernel conv layer, relu, 1 * 1 conv layer and a softmax
 - **Output** is quantized audio array, for example, output shape is 256 * L. 256 is 256 possible quantized values and L is the length of the audio.